ros-controls/ros2_control_demos/README.md

 ```

 **NOTE**: `ros2_control` and `ros2_controllers` packages are released for foxy and can be installed using package manager.
-  For daily use it is recommended to use the released version but there may always be some not-yet-released changes that are required to build the demos.
+  For daily use it is recommended to use the released version but there may always be some not-yet-released changes that are required to run the demos.

 * Install dependencies (maybe you need `sudo`):
   ```